palantir/go-java-launcher/README.md

   nativeImageExecutablePath: service/bin/<native-image-executable>
 ```

-Note: This requires a native image to be built and available at the specified path.
+This requires a native image to be built and available at the specified path.

 Not all JVM options are supported by native image, so go-java-launcher will attempt to copy over applicable options from `jvmOpts` to the native image executable.
 The list of respected options is in [AllowedNativeImageJVMOptions](https://github.com/palantir/go-java-launcher/blob/develop/launchlib/native.go).